A corner of the Earth

 To me, adventure means doing something you’ve never done before – getting out of your comfort zone.
 It’s not all about the goal but how you make it happen even if you don’t succeed at first.
 It’s about facing challenge head on.
 I’ve been lucky enough to live close to the ocean my whole life.
 It really wasn’t until my late teens and early 20s, when I started travelling more, that I realised just how lucky I’ve been.
 I grew up in a little surf town called Avalon Beach about an hour from the centre of the Sydney.
 All my very early memories are of the beach.
 Every weekend we’d be down at the surf and every holiday either at our local break or up the coast.
 As soon as I was old enough to go by myself, I was there every day.
 The ocean really gives me great comfort.
 It gives me a sense of being home.
 I still get in the water every day, for a surf, swim or if I’m lucky, I get to work in the ocean.

 Surfing is my non-negotiable.
 I try to do it every single day – with the exception of having to work away from the ocean (which I do find quite hard).
 It’s amazing for your mental and physical health – you’ve never heard anyone say they had a bad swim.
 Jumping into the water is the best refresher and an amazing way to start the day.
 I find creativity in surfing from trying to be as original as possible and push myself to places I’ve never been before.
-I’m constantly looking for fresh ideas and different stories to tell – and if I can somehow incorporate surfing into these then that the goal.
+I’m constantly looking for fresh ideas and different stories to tell – and if I can somehow incorporate surfing into these then that is the goal.

 For a few years, fellow photographer Guy Williment and I had been talking about heading up to the Arctic.
 It was never specifically meant to be a ‘surf trip’ – more of a sightseeing expedition to see what this amazingly beautiful and untamed place had to offer.
 But the more research we did, the more we kept hearing about crews that have travelled to Iceland to surf.
 The images from those trips were simply mind blowing.
 We became fixated on the idea of going on a trip ourselves with the purpose of putting this project together.
 We’ve both travelled all over the world to some of the most popular surf destinations – Hawaii, Fiji, Indonesia, South Africa – so we really wanted to push ourselves out of our comfort zone and do something different.
 It wasn’t until we arrived that we realised how crazy it was up there.